-Rules C1 and C2 shall not apply to:

-- i. demolition, repairs, maintenance, and seismic, fire and access building code upgrades; and - ii. any building within the Core which is a listed heritage item in which case the applicable rules in Chapter 9 Natural and Cultural Heritage shall apply; and - iii. any signage.
+- d.
+Rules C1 and C2 shall not apply to: - i. demolition, repairs, maintenance, and seismic, fire and access building code upgrades; and - ii. any building within the Core which is a listed heritage item in which case the applicable rules in Chapter 9 Natural and Cultural Heritage shall apply; and any signage.

-Note: The Central City Core is identified on the planning Planning map Map titled "Central City Core, Frame, Large Format Retail, and Health, Innovation, Retail and South Frame Pedestrian Precincts Planning Map"
+1. The Central City Core is identified on the Planning Map titled "Central City Core, Frame, Large Format Retail, and Health, Innovation, Retail and South Frame Pedestrian Precincts Planning Map".

+- a.
+The activities listed below are restricted discretionary activities. - b.
 Discretion to grant or decline consent and impose conditions is restricted to the matters of discretion set out in Rule 15.13, as set out in the following table.